 Is Washington a No-Fault State?

 Several states across the country use a no-fault system to handle vehicle accident claims, which means that each party will typically turn to their own personal injury protection (PIP) insurance to recover compensation after the accident.
 However, the state of Washington is not a no-fault state.
 Accidents in our state are handled using a tort system, which is also referred to as a fault-based system.
-Here, our Seattle car accident lawyers want to briefly define a no-fault system and then discuss how liability is handled in Washington.
+Here, our Seattle car crash lawyers want to briefly define a no-fault system and then discuss how liability is handled in Washington.

 What is a Fault-Based System (Tort Claims)?